mdwheele/vm/INSTALL.md

     > vagrant plugin install vagrant-vbguest

-    Update your dotfiles in your own `~` directory.
-They will be pulled over on provision.
+    Update your dotfiles in the `files/dotfiles` directory.
+They will be included on provision.

     Update the `config.yaml` file, only the settings that you need to overwrite.